BND Hamburger Icon

 5. The threat of substitute products or services

-This force studies how easy it is for consumers to switch from a business’s product or service to a competitor’s offering.
+This force studies how easy it is for consumers to switch from a business’s product or service to an alternative solution.
 It examines the number of competitors, how their prices and quality compare with the business being examined, and how much of a profit those competitors are earning — which, in turn, would determine if they can lower their costs even more.
 The threat of substitutes is informed by switching costs, both immediately and in the long term, as well as consumers’ inclination to change.

 To fully understand the threat of substitute products or services, you must ensure you can correctly calculate the cost of goods sold.